Primitive data types

 The dyn data type can not be used everywhere.
 Function arguments can only be declared as dyn

-, when they have a default value attached to them.
-For more information about functions, visit the respective documentation section.
+, when they have a default value attached to them, from which the type can be inferred.
+For more information about functions, please visit the respective documentation section.